Shen-Language/shen-sources/README.md

 This is the official repository for the open-source development of [Mark Tarver's](http://www.marktarver.com/) Shen.
 Bug reports, suggested enhancements and pull requests are welcome here.

 Note that this repository does not contain a runnable implementation of Shen.
 Downloads for the [de-facto reference implementation](https://github.com/Shen-Language/shen-cl) are available on its [releases page](https://github.com/Shen-Language/shen-cl/releases).
-Other certified implementations are linked from the [download page](http://www.shenlanguage.org/download_form.html) on [the Shen website](http://www.shenlanguage.org).
+Other certified implementations are linked on [the Shen Open Source website](http://shen-language.github.io).

 ## Generating Kλ